ojitoslanda/testing/comandos/SQL.md

 #Creamos un usuario
-create user nameuser identified by 'passworduser' grant all privileges on nametable.* to 'nameuser' with grant option flush privileges
+create user nameuser identified by 'passworduser' grant all privileges on nametable.* to 'nameuser' with grant option       //Privilegio solo a una tabla flush privileges

 #DANDO PRIVILEGIOS Y CREANDO AL MISMO TIEMPO EL USUARIO
-grant all privileges on *.* to gabriel@localhost identified by 'admin' with grant option flush privileges
+grant all privileges on *.* to gabriel@localhost identified by 'admin' with grant option    //Privilegio a todas las tablas flush privileges

 # Eliminamos a un usuario